 Without regular income coming in, it doesn’t take long for financial pressure to build up.
 Getting the right insurance cover can help.

 ANZ’s 2018 Financial Wellbeing Report found that almost 3 in 4 Australian adults have less than six months of saved income.
-On top of that, more than one in five Australian families will be impacted by an insurable event in their lifetime, according to the Lifewise/NATSEM Underinsurance report.
+On top of that, more than one in five Australian families will be impacted by an insurable event in their lifetime.
 Yet 95 per cent of families do not have adequate levels of life insurance.

 Coupled with this, a 2016 international comparative study by Oxford University found that Australians in particular underestimate their risk of death, serious injury or critical illness, and have unrealistic expectations of receiving enough government support should they require it.
 This combination of factors results in Australians being alarmingly unprotected from adverse life events compared to people in other developed nations.